DianaYeganeh/Database-Final-Porject/README.md

 1. Use the provided queries in `insurance-useful-queries.sql` as templates for your own reporting needs
 2. Integrate the database with your frontend applications
 3. Extend the schema as needed for your specific business requirements

-## License

-[Specify your license here]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.